karenpayneoregon/karenpayneoregon.github.io/csharp/explore.md

 ```

-Then a unit test is written
+Then a unit test is written (without assertions, see below)

 ```csharp
 [TestMethod]